 Is there a cancellation fee?

 Yes, there is a $100 same-day cancellation fee.
-Please notify the office or your designer at least by the day before your appointment if you need to cancel for any reason.
+Please notify the office or your designer at least one day before your appointment if you need to cancel for any reason.
 The fee may be waived for emergency situations.
 Be sure to go over it with your designer or the office.

 So how much does a landscape design cost?

-This is a bit difficult to truly answer to your satisfaction because it will really be based on a few factors including the following;… the size of your yard, complexity of measuring your yard, the physical elements that will be included in the design of your yard, the scope of work the design will need, etc.
+This is a bit difficult to truly answer to your satisfaction because it will really be based on a few factors including the following: the size of your yard, complexity of measuring your yard, the physical elements that will be included in the design of your yard, the scope of work the design will need, etc.

 I'm trying to save money and a design is costing just that!
 How is this helping me?